It's a Domestic Doorway - not the Eye of a Needle by Bikka Ora

 Popping out of the gallery straight into a crowd of people straining to see a fireworks display was a good end.
 The fireworks were spectacular and it's not often that many people are out en masse in Wellington.
 As we were caught in the tide to leave (it was a bit chilly after the fireworks and people were in a hurry) I couldn't help but think of 'The Quiet Earth's' emptiness..... and how vaguely threatening the thought of that emptiness would be.... and also how New Zealand still has that man alone 'thing' embedded in its cultural imagination and a lingering anxiety about emptiness.
 Or does it?
 Maybe there have been some shifts.

-Resistance by Rebecca Ora
+Resistance by Bikka Ora

 Resistance.